Mottlly/InObNext-1/README.md

 ## Roadmap

 This project is far from complete, and the version currently deployed is most akin to a tech-demo.
-I plan to make an number of additions over the coming months.
+I plan to make a number of additions over the coming months including but not limited to:

 ### October 2024
 - **Save Game Progress:** Your progress is automatically saved, allowing you to continue your adventure anytime.